Mark H. Buzby

 Mark Howard Buzby (born October 6, 1956) is a retired United States Navy rear admiral who served as the Administrator of the United States Maritime Administration.
 He retired from the Navy in 2013 and joined Carnival Cruise Line's Safety & Reliability Review Board.
 Buzby was nominated to be MARAD Administrator in June 2017 by President Donald Trump, and confirmed to the position by the United States Senate on August 3, 2017.
 He resigned from the post on January 11, 2021, along with Secretary of Transportation Elaine Chao, to protest the 2021 United States Capitol attack.

 Early life and education

 Born in Atlantic City, New Jersey, Buzby grew up in nearby Linwood.
 Buzby graduated from Admiral Farragut Academy (North) in 1975.
 He is also a 1979 graduate of the United States Merchant Marine Academy, where he earned his Bachelor of Science degree in Nautical Science and his U.S. Coast Guard Third Mate License.
 He was commissioned in June 1979.
 He is also a graduate of the Joint Forces Staff College and holds master's degrees from the U.S. Naval War College and Salve Regina University in Strategic Studies and International Relations.

 Career

 Buzby relieved Rear Admiral Robert D. Reilly Jr. as Commander of the Military Sealift Command (MSC) on October 16, 2009, and served in the position for about 3.5 years.
-On May 10, 2013, Buzby was relieved by Rear Admiral (select) Thomas K. Shannon and retired from 34 years of service.
+On May 10, 2013, Buzby was relieved by Rear Admiral (select) Thomas K. Shannon and retired after 34 years of service.